micky-quansah/micky-quansah/README.md

 - ⚡ Fun fact: ...
 -->

+Hey there!
+I'm Michael Quansah, a Computing Physics student exploring the intersection of computation and the physical world.
+When I'm not coding or studying, you can find me diving into books on physics, psychology, or history, catching a sitcom, or keeping up with current events.
+I'm also passionate about creating cool things with programming, discovering new music, and sharing experiences with friends.
 Welcome to my GitHub!
-I'm Michael Quansah, a Computing Physics student.
-When I am not studying or programming, I like to read, listen to music and catch up on some world and local news, I like to read about motivational, human Psychology and fictional crime books.
-I love doing useful and fun things with programming, listening to different types of music, sharing with friends and much more.

-### ✔️ I'm currently learning
-- React (web app)
-- Angular (web apps)
-- MongoDB

-### 😍 What i like to do:
+### 😍 What I like to do:
-- I like challenges, learning, LOGICAL PROBLEMS, helping, sharing and living !!!
+- I like challenges, learning, LOGICAL PROBLEMS, helping, sharing, and living !!!

-### 💡 Goals for 2020:
+### 💡 Goals:
-- Finish my first app with both react and angular, and deploy it
-- Learn the basics of web security and network security
-- Become a skilled web developer
+- Aspiring to become a skilled program developer.
-- Grow as a person
+- Driven to develop and contribute a significant computational algorithm to the world.

 ### 🛠 Interested in:
-- Reading almost anything on hacking and network security, web development, graphics design and basically anything that has something to do about human Psychology
+- Exploring the realms of hacking and network security.
+- Diving into web development and graphics design.
+- Fascinated by anything related to human psychology.